VictorRodasISAK/Project_Unit_3/Company_Information/README.md

 **Fig.2** *Parts of a badminton racket* [^1]

 [^1]: “Basic Equipment of Badminton: An Overview: Badminton Racket, Badminton, Exercise for Kids.”
 Pinterest, 18 Mar.
 2022, in.pinterest.com/pin/basic-equipment-of-badminton-an-overview--795307615456484418/.

+## What I need?

+- I need a person who can develop an application where the customer can see the different options of rackets.
+- Another option is where the customer can request for a personalized racket, so then the person will choose all the things that the person wants to make it especial and comfortable.
+- The next option requires entering the budget available for the customer.
+So with the range of budget available, show the different types of rackets that the person can get.
+- The last option involves the strings for the racket, showing the ones available for that model, and gives the suggestion of the tension for the strings.